BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Description

-This library includes a suit of functoids that help you to wok easily in CRM integration solution; you can use this inside BizTalk Mapper.
+This library includes a suite of functoids that help you to work easily with a CRM integration solution; you can use them in BizTalk Mapper.

 CRM Lookup Functoid